Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

-We summarize our model parameters in Table~\ref{tab:quantities}.
-Note that most of the physical quantities can be estimated from the observational correlations.
-Thus, for a given $L_X$, $\beta$ and $r$ are the only remaining parameters.
+Many physical quantities (including the SEDs) can be estimated observationally and empirically.
+Thus, for a given $L_X$, parameters characterizing the corona (${\mathcal R}$, $\beta$, $\alpha$) are remaining.
 They are also constrained in a certain range by observations~\cite{2012MNRAS.420.1825J,Morgan:2012df} and numerical simulations~\cite{Io:2013gja,Jiang:2014wga}.
-For example, recent MHD simulations show that $\beta$ in the coronae can be as low as $0.1-10$ (e.g.,~\cite{Miller:1999ix,SI14a}).
-We assume $\beta\sim1$, and adopt ${r}=30$ throughout this work.
+For example, recent MHD simulations show that $\beta$ in the coronae can be as low as 0.1--10 (e.g., Refs.~\cite{Miller:1999ix,SI14a}).
+We assume $\beta\lesssim1-3$ and $\alpha=0.1$ for the viscosity parameter~\cite{Shakura:1972te}, and adopt ${\mathcal R}=30$.